Featured Video

 Professional Interests

-Population studies focusing on racial and ethnic disparities in health and well-being with an emphasis on Mexican American children and families, poverty, immigration, and applications to social welfare policy development.
+Population studies focusing on family financial stability and applications to social welfare policy and service delivery.
 Areas of practice specialization: policy analysis and community practice.

 Research